 You can control the yoke using a joystick, or by moving the mouse.
 To use the mouse you need to be in mouse yoke mode.
-Get in that mode by clicking the right mouse button.
+Get in that mode by pressing Tab.
 The mouse cursor becomes a + sign.
 Move the mouse and see the yoke moving accordingly.
-Type \mathbf{v} to see the plane from the outside.
+Type $\mathbf{v}$ to see the plane from the outside.
 If you move the mouse again you will see the tail elevator and the ailerons at both wings ends move.
-If your viewpoint is too far from the aircraft to see any movement, type \mathbf{x} a few times to zoom in.
-Type \mathbf{x} to zoom back out. $\mathbf{Ctrl-x}$ returns the view to the default zoom level.
-Type \mathbf{v} to change the view back to the cockpit.
+If your viewpoint is too far from the aircraft to see any movement, type $\mathbf{x}$ a few times to zoom in.
+Type $\mathbf{x}$ to zoom back out. $\mathbf{Ctrl-x}$ returns the view to the default zoom level.
+Type $\mathbf{v}$ to change the view back to the cockpit.

-Clicking the right mouse button again gets you in mouse view mode.
-In this mode the mouse cursor will be a \leftrightarrow . sign.
-This allows you to look around easily.
+Pressing Tab again gets you in mouse view mode.
+In this mode the mouse cursor will be a $\leftrightarrow$ . sign.
+This allows you to look around easily by moving the mouse.
 Clicking the left mouse button will re-center the view.
-A further right click will return you to the normal mouse mode.
+You can also change your view direction in the normal and yoke modes by holding down the right mouse button and moving the mouse.
+A further press of Tab will return you to the normal mouse mode.

-To summarize, the right mouse button cycles the mouse through three modes:
+To summarize, the Tab key cycles the mouse through three modes:

 - Normal mode.
 This mode allows you to click on the menu and on the instrument panel. - Yoke mode.
 The mouse controls the yoke (+ pointer shape). - View mode.
-The mouse controls the view direction (\leftrightarrow pointer shape).
+The mouse controls the view direction ( $\leftrightarrow$ pointer shape).

 Try taking off again using the mouse to control the yoke.
-Right-click to put the mouse in yoke mode (+pointer shape) and raise the engine throttle to maximum by holding the Page Up key down.
+Press Tab to put the mouse in yoke mode (+pointer shape) and raise the engine throttle to maximum by holding the Page Up key down.
 Do not try to keep the airplane rolling straight on the runway using the mouse/yoke.
 Let it drift leftwards.
 Wait till it rises in the air.
 Then use the mouse to try and get the airplane to fly straight.
 (If you want to control the airplane on the ground see section 8.5.)